plaindata-ai/censoredROC/cenROC_V1/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc

-## Potential bugs and improvements

-* Figure out translation of C function in Python correctly.
-Currently our function is calculating based on pure censored data instead of estimated conditional probabilities.
+* Kassu Mehari Beyene, Catholic University of Louvain. <kasu.beyene@uclouvain.be> - author of the cenROC R Package
+* Anouar El Ghouch, Catholic University of Louvain. <anouar.elghouch@uclouvain.be> - author of the cenROC R Package

+## References

+* Beyene KM, El Ghouch A. Time-dependent ROC curve estimation for interval-censored data.
+Biom J. 2022 May 6. doi: 10.1002/bimj.202000382.
+PMID: 35523738.
+* cenROC R package: .
+FYI the package is no longer on CRAN (according to the repo: `Archived on 2022-04-25 as email to the maintainer was undeliverable.` The archived versions can be downloaded here: https://cran.r-project.org/src/contrib/Archive/cenROC/

+## Improvements to be made/Planned additional features

-* Youden optimal cutpoint metric is not the same in R and Python, although they are very similar.
-This is due to the discrepancy in the interpolation functions. scipy.interpolate.interp1d() in Python and approx() in R. This should be tested more thoroughly to achieve identical results.
-All other metrics in Youden function are identical.
+* There is a slight discrepancy in the optimal cutpoint metric based on the Youden index obtained in here and the one obtained using the cenROC package in R. This is due to a discrepancy in the interpolation functions scipy.interpolate.interp1d() in Python and approx() in R. This should be tested more thoroughly to achieve identical results.
+The other metrics were compared with the R output and there are no differences.
+* Add a function that calculates the optimal cutpoint for a continuous variables based on the log-rank test (akin to the survminer::survcutpoint function that exists in R)